The Case of the Vanishing Alewife Run

 — Belding (1920)

-While the mill pond and cranberry industry certainly played large roles in the demise of the Childs River alewife run, an equally important factor was the diversion the outflow of John’s Pond into the neighboring Quashnet River.
-The natural headwaters of the Quashnet River actually lay in a swamp about an eighth of a mile east of John's Pond.
-In the late-19th century a ditch was dug from the swamp to John's Pond to provide more water for the Quashnet cranberry bogs downstream.
-It’s not known exactly when alewives first began to run the Quashnet, though it’s likely that the run was populated by the offspring of parents that had originally entered John's Pond through the Childs River.
-The diversion of John’s Pond into the Quashnet reduced the Childs River outflow, first to a stream, then a trickle, before eventually stopping all together.
-And without access to a pond, there are no Childs River alewives.
-The Quashnet stole the run.
+While the mill pond and cranberry industry certainly played large roles in the demise of the Childs River Alewife run, an equally important factor was the diversion of the outflow of John’s Pond into the neighboring Quashnet River.
+The natural headwaters of the Quashnet actually lie in a swamp about an eighth of a mile east of John’s Pond, but in the late 19th century, a ditch was dug from the swamp to the pond to provide more water for the downstream cranberry bogs.

 References